emann615/LetsDefendAlerts/Walk-Throughs/SOC170 Passwd Found in Requested URL Possible LFI Attack.md

 ## Examine the HTTP Traffic

-I examined the requested URL in the alert.
-It looks like someone attempted to access a password file.
+I searched the source IP address (106.55.45.162) on the Log Management page, and one entry was returned.

 <img src="https://github.com/emann615/LetsDefendAlerts/assets/117882385/f4e77f2f-715c-429c-b15a-7948136800b8" height="80%" width="80%"/>
 </br>
 </br>

-I searched the source IP address (106.55.45.162) on the Log Management page, and one entry was returned.
-I check the raw log data.
+I checked the raw log data.
+Based on the requested URL, it looks like someone attempted to access a password file.
 The HTTP Response Status is 500, and the HTTP Response Size is 0.

 <img src="https://github.com/emann615/LetsDefendAlerts/assets/117882385/1cba66f6-eba6-44e1-bf51-734bd50a6d55" height="40%" width="40%"/>
 </br>